 The US Preventive Health Services Task Force (USPSTF) recommends screening all adults (aged 18 years and older) for obesity.
 Clinicians should offer or refer patients with a BMI of 30 or higher to intensive, multicomponent behavioral interventions.
-This is a B recommendation (Moyer, 2012)
+This is a B recommendation (Moyer, 2012).

-As cited in Wilkinson et al. (2012), Institute for Clinical Systems Improvement (ICSI) Preventive Services for Adults, Obesity Screening (Level II) Recommendation provides the following guidance:
+As cited in Wilkinson et al. (2013), Institute for Clinical Systems Improvement (ICSI) Preventive Services for Adults, Obesity Screening (Level II) Recommendation provides the following guidance:

-- Record height, weight and calculate body mass index at least annually - A BMI greater or equal to 30 is defined as obese - A BMI of 25-29 is defined as overweight - Intensive intervention for obese individuals, based on BMI, is recommended by the U.S. Preventive Services to help control weight.
+- Record height, weight and calculate body mass index at least annually - Clinicians should consider waist circumference measurement to estimate disease 25 to 34.9 kg/m2, sex risk for patients who have BMI scores indicative of overweight or obesity class I. For adult patients with a BMI of specific waist circumference cutoffs should be used in conjunction with BMI to identify increased disease risk. - A BMI greater or equal to 30 is defined as obese - A BMI of 25-29 is defined as overweight - Intensive intervention for obese individuals, based on BMI, is recommended by the U.S. Preventive Services to help control weight.